ahof1704/VocalMat/README.md

 ![VocalMat Workflow](vocalmat.png)

 <p align="justify"> VocalMat Identifier is responsible for identifying possible vocalizations in the provided audio file.
 Candidates for vocalization are further analyzed and regions identenfied as noise are removed.
-The VocalMat Identifier outputs a MATLAB formatted file (.MAT) that contains information about identified vocalizations (e.g., frequency, vocalization intensity, timestamp).
+The VocalMat Identifier outputs a MATLAB formatted file (.MAT) with information about identified vocalizations (e.g., frequency, vocalization intensity, timestamp), that is later used by the VocalMat Classifier.

 <p> VocalMat Classifier uses a Convolutional Neural Network (CNN) to classify vocalization into 13 labels: short, flat, chevron, reverse chevron, downward frequency modulation, upward frequency modulation, complex, multi steps, two steps, step down, step up, and noise.

 ## Features
 - __11 Classification Classes:__ VocalMat is able to distinguish between 11 classes of vocalizations
-- __Noise Detection:__ eliminate noisy sections that would otherwise be identified as vocalizations
+- __Noise Detection:__ eliminates noisy sections that would otherwise be identified as vocalizations
-- __Harmonic Detection:__ detect when vocalizations have steps in frequency
+- __Harmonic Detection:__ detects when vocalizations have steps in frequency
 - __Fast Performance:__ optimized versions for personal computers and high-performance computing (clusters)

 ## Getting Started